-FSP is a registered trademark of Whirlpool Corporation for qualify parts.
-Look for this symbol of qualify whenever you need a replacement part for your Whirlpool appliance.
-FSP replacement parts will fit right and work right, because they are made to the same exacting specifications used to build every new Whirlpool appliance.
+FSP is a registered trademark of Whirlpool Corporation for quality parts.
+Look for this symbol of quality whenever you need a replacement part for your Whirlpool appliance.
+FSP replacement parts work light bacaging they are will fit right and work right, because they are made to the same exacting specifications used to build every new Whirlpool appliance.